Dudemullet/quest/README.md

 #### Returns
 The list of items specified by count or an empty array if list doesn't exist or has no more items.
 If the list has less items available(not in-flight) than those specified by count it will only return those.

-each item is represented by an array:
+each item is represented by an array of values that map to a dictionary:

 `"['uuid', <uuid>, 'value', <msg_value>, 'tries', <number>, 'in_flight', <python_bool[True|False]>, 'list', <string>, 'handle', <uuid>]"`

 #### Message fields